Introducing the new Slack platform to level up your digital HQ

-That’s why today at our annual user conference, Slack Frontiers, we’re announcing that we have completely rebuilt and re-engineered the Slack platform from the ground up to empower everyone at your organisation – developers and non-developers alike – to make work simpler, more pleasant and more productive with Slack as your Digital HQ.
+That’s why today at our annual user conference, Slack Frontiers, we’re announcing that we have completely rebuilt and re-engineered the Slack platform from the ground up to empower everyone at your organization—developers and non-developers alike—to make work simpler, more pleasant and more productive with Slack as your Digital HQ.
 We’re also sharing updates to Slack Connect that can help you extend the power of the Slack platform to your customers and external partners.

 *What’s new: Compose powerful workflows with reusable blocks of functionality.
 Automate everyday tasks in more ways than ever before.

 First, let’s take a look at everyday users.
-Every organisation has people motivated to solve problems and make work easier, some call them citizen developers, but they don’t always have immediate access to developers or IT support when they need it.
+Every organization has people motivated to solve problems and make work easier, some call them citizen developers, but they don’t always have immediate access to developers or IT support when they need it.
 Our completely reimagined Workflow Builder, a core element of the new Slack platform, will allow them to automate work for themselves and their teams without writing a line of code.
-Anyone at an organisation can create a workflow in Slack by dragging and dropping pieces of existing apps and then customising how they work together as they see fit – no training required.
+Anyone at an organization can create a workflow in Slack by dragging and dropping pieces of existing apps and then customizing how they work together as they see fit—no training required.

 So many people are already finding joy and empowerment in using workflows to automate their work.
 Since Workflow Builder launched, more than 400,000 users have built workflows.
 What’s more, 80% of customers building workflows in their digital HQs are non-developers.
 Whether you’re tackling approvals, resolving priority incidents or approving PTO requests, the new Slack platform gives anyone the power to automate everyday tasks in more flexible ways than ever before, freeing up your time to focus on what really matters like more strategic, creative and fulfilling projects.